 Interview Dos and Don’ts

 As a recruiter, I have witnessed the job market and recruiting practices evolve drastically over the years.
 However, the basic principles of interviewing have not changed.
-I have compiled the following list of the Top Do’s and Don’ts for interviewing based on some great (and some not-so-great) interviews.
-Be sure to review the Do’s and Don’ts prior to your interview.
+I have compiled the following interview advice based on some great (and not-so-great) interviews.

 Top Interview Dos: